 When submitting late applications parents must give reasons in writing and supporting documentary evidence for the late submission.
-The school will give consideration to the reasons, following which the application will be: Either

-- incorporated into the initial allocation and assessed against the over-subscription criteria - Or - considered only after all other applications
+The school will give consideration to the reasons, following which the application will be: Either incorporated into the initial allocation and assessed against the over-subscription criteria will be incorporated into the initial allocation process if the request is for a good and valid reason, i.e. parents can demonstrate a material change of circumstances, for example a change of address.
+Any change in preferences made after 12th February 2024 or where the parents cannot demonstrate a material change of circumstances will be treated as a late application and will only be considered after all applications that were received on time which may affect a child's chances of being offered a preferred school.